wp-plugins/maxgalleria/readme.txt

 We work hard to give timely support during the week.
 And we give support when we're on during the weekend

-If you like MaxGalleria please leave us a ★★★★★ rating.
+If you like MaxGalleria please leave us a ★★★★★ rating [here](https://wordpress.org/support/view/plugin-reviews/maxgalleria#postform).
 A huge thank you from MaxFoundry in advance!

-<a href="https://wordpress.org/support/view/plugin-reviews/maxgalleria#postform" target="blank" ></a>

 == Screenshots ==